 People with Celiac disease and gluten intolerance usually try to avoid pain and discomfort by switching to a gluten-free diet.
 This means no wheat, barley, or rye.
 These are ingredients in many of the normal, everyday foods that we eat.
 Avoiding them can be difficult and expensive.

-However, even with a gluten-free diet there is still gluten hidden in many foods.
-While gluten is the problem, the food the real issue that the person can’t digest it.
+However, even with a gluten-free diet, there is still gluten hidden in many foods.
+While gluten is the problem, the food is the real issue that the person can’t digest.
 Maybe the important question, is, “Why are some individuals gluten intolerant and others are not?”
 What are the processes in the body that fail to work in people with gluten intolerance?
 Why don’t they work the same way in people with Celiac disease and gluten intolerance?
 By finding and treating the root of the problem, quality of life can improve significantly.

 Is the answer to stay away from gluten entirely?
 It can be hard to do.
 Americans eat so many meals outside of the home these days.
 Controlling the food you eat is much harder at restaurants than at home.
 It is hard to eat out when there are no gluten-free options.
 It is even harder to know how much gluten is in the foods you eat.
 Often, gluten-free options are much more expensive than other food.

 For patients with Celiac disease or gluten intolerance, there is another answer.
 It works by fixing the root of the problem instead of just avoiding it.
 A holistic approach to Celiac disease and gluten intolerance treats the body as a system.
 Your practitioner can help you find a way to compensate for your body’s gluten intolerance.

 Here’s how it works.
 Enzymes cause chemical reactions in our bodies.
 Different enzymes tell our bodies to react in certain ways.
 For instance, as we eat, enzymes tell our intestines that it is time to process food.